AmazingMonster/conceptrodon/README.md

 # Conceptrodon

 A C++20 metaprogramming library focusing on metafunction composition.
+Check out [DOCS.md](./DOCS.md) for more informations.

 ## Introduction